-Note 2: Further guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Guide to Climatological Practices (WMO-No. 100), Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information, and Guide to the Global Observing System (WMO-No. 488).
+Note 2: Further guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part II, Chapter 1, 1.3.2.8, 1.5.2; Chapter 12, 12.9; Part III, Chapter 1, 1.1, 1.6, 1.7; Guide to Climatological Practices (WMO-No. 100), Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information, and Guide to the Global Observing System (WMO-No. 488).

+Recommended standard formats for the reporting and sharing observations are specified Annex II to the Technical Regulations (Manual on Codes (WMO-No. 306)).

+For GAW observations, recommended stated formats are provided by GAW data centres.